tristansokol/SampleApp-Webhooks-PHP/README.md

 Notifications are batched, so you will only get notified every five minutes.

 ## Step 7: Check your logs
 Because you don't see the response of a webhook notification, you won't know that it happened unless you log the request.
 After you get a notification you can check the `request.log` file to see some of the details as well as the payload of your request.

+The code will automatically verify the request with the appropriate hash comparison, as well as execute a [change data capture](https://developer.intuit.com/docs/api/accounting/changedatacapture) call to get additional information about the webhook, just in case any data was lost.
 If everything went well you should see a log similar to this:
 ```
 Received a request at Mon Aug 1 14:11:42 at xxxxx.ngrok.io from intuit_notification_server/1.0
 Body of the request was :